ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

-As expected from the implementation which is aware of the hardware overlays supported by the display controller, the performance of xf86-video-sunxifb in fullscreen mode or fully visible windows is significantly better than xf86-video-mali.
+As expected from the implementation which is aware of the hardware overlays supported by the display controller, the performance of xf86-video-sunxifb in fullscreen mode or working with fully visible windows is significantly better than xf86-video-mali.
 Though rendering to partially obscured window currently goes through the fallback path involving many memory copy operations, and the overhead of these memory copy operations is even